discordpkg/gateway/README.md

 [//]: # "Discord is a mess.
 Consistency is a luxury.
 And simplicity is somewhere over here or there."

-Philosophy/requirements:
+Features:
  - Complete control of goroutines (if desired)
- - intents are derived from GuildEvents & DMEvents, alternatively you can specify the intents directly
+ - Specify intents or GuildEvents & DirectMessageEvents
- - desired events must be specified in the config, others are ignored (this allows for optimizations behind the scenes)
+   - When events are used; intents are derived and redundant events pruned as soon as they are identified
- - You're responsible for reading all incoming data
+ - Receive Gateway events
- - Gateway commands fail if it could not be dispatched
+ - Send Gateway commands
  - context support
  - Control over reconnect, disconnect, or behavior for handling discord errors